gnmrclss/APSIS/README.md

 ## License

 MIT.
-Unofficial tool, not affiliated with Cloud Imperium Games.
+APSIS is an unofficial tool, not affiliated with Cloud Imperium Games.
 Star Citizen® is a trademark of Cloud Imperium Rights LLC.

 *gnmrclss*